ZeitOnline/briefkasten/deployment/README.rst

 This is the recommended way for testing and developing, as it allows for 100% automation.
 You need `VirtualBox <https://www.virtualbox.org>`_ with the command line tools available in your path.

-- ``make start-vm`` – this will download the ISO image, create a virtual machine and boot it from the image
+- ``bin/ploy start briefkasten-vbox`` – this will download the ISO image, create a virtual machine and boot it from the image
 - wait till the login prompt - we're now booted into the MFSBSD installer
 - Continue with **Bootstrapping the host**